Sage/carbon/src/components/button/notes.md

 - You can disable a Button, but try to avoid this.
 If you need to, make it clear what the user needs to do in order to activate the Button.
 A good case for disabling an action is to prevent a form being submitted twice (e.g. on a payment page).

 # Related Components
 - Range of buttons where one is more important?
-Try Split Button. <!-- TODO link -->
+[Try Split Button](/components/split-button "Try Split Button").
 - Range of buttons all of the same importance?
-Try Multi Action Button. <!-- TODO link -->
+[Try Action Button](/components/action-button "Try Action Button").
 - Choosing one option from a highly visible range?
-Try Button Toggle. <!-- TODO link -->
+[Try Button Toggle](/components/button-toggle "Try Button Toggle").